$264,889Average Value$152Average Price per Sq Ft16Homes For Sale

 The East End of Hagerstown, Maryland, is a mostly residential neighborhood where duplexes old and new line the tightly packed urban streets.
 “East End is popular for its convenience — it’s very walkable, and everything is within reach,” says Shirley Bayer, associate broker with Re/Max Achiever who has 35 years of professional experience in the area.
 “Fairgrounds Park in the north part of the neighborhood has nice walking paths and amenities, there’s shopping in the south part and it’s very easy to get to the Dual Highway or to Eastern Boulevard.
 It may not be the center of town, but it doesn’t feel like you’re very far removed from it when you’re there.”
 While the neighborhood is most popular with renters looking for multifamily homes, there are single-family houses speckled throughout, and zoning for one of the best high schools in the district recommends the community to family-oriented buyers.
 Walkability to Hagerstown’s developing downtown district adds to East End’s appeal.

-Many retail services and other commercial businesses are found along Rt.
+Retail shops and commercial businesses line the stretch along Rt.
 11.

 1/2